 He said that she would listen to the TV at full blast with the window open and the noise would “bounce back from the building in front” and ruin his whole day.

 This guy was on the 3rd floor, talking about a lady on the 5th floor.
 There was a whole floor in between and he was talking about “noise bouncing back from the building in front?”.

-Obviously a highly noise sensitive guy!
+Obviously a highly noise-sensitive guy!

-I moved in and it’s been for me one of the quietest places I’ve ever been to -but then again I’ve been living in Roma with cars honking all over the places and noisy scooters zipping from left and right-.
+I moved in and it’s been for me one of the quietest places I’ve ever been to -but then again I’ve been living in Roma with cars honking all over the place and noisy scooters zipping from left and right-.